navabjhon/devops-node-app/README.md

-# End-to-End DevOps CI/CD Pipeline using Jenkins, Docker & Kubernetes
+# 🚀 End-to-End DevOps CI/CD Pipeline using Jenkins, Docker & Kubernetes

+* Build → Test → Docker Build → Push → Deploy to K8s

-## Project Overview
+## 📌 Overview

-This project demonstrates a complete end-to-end DevOps pipeline that automates application build, containerization, and deployment using modern DevOps tools.

-The pipeline integrates GitHub, Jenkins, Docker, and Kubernetes, and is deployed on AWS EC2.
+End-to-end CI/CD pipeline for a Node.js application using Jenkins, Docker, and Kubernetes on AWS EC2 with automated build, image push, and deployment.

 ---

+## 🎯 Why this project?

+This project was created to implement a complete CI/CD workflow that automates the application deployment process from code commit to production.

+It demonstrates how tools like Jenkins, Docker, and Kubernetes can be integrated to reduce manual effort, improve deployment consistency, and enable faster and reliable releases.

+The objective was to replicate a real-world DevOps pipeline used in modern application delivery.

+---

+## 🔄 CI/CD Workflow

+1. Code pushed to GitHub
+2. Jenkins triggers pipeline
+3. Docker image built & pushed
+4. Kubernetes deploys updated image

+---

-## Architecture
+## 🏗️ Architecture

 ```
 Developer → GitHub → Jenkins → Docker → Docker Hub → Kubernetes